AndiDittrich/WordPress.Tweakr/README.md

 3. Go to Settings -> Tweakr and configure it

 ## Frequently Asked Questions ##

+### A lot of the Tweaks/Extensions are already available as Single Plugins ###
+Of course!
+But as a professional Web Agency it is much easier to develope, maintain and audit a single plugin instead of a set of 20+ plugins from different authors!

+### Why do you use your custom tracking code for Piwik/Google Analytics ###
+Because of the Opt-Out Buttons code and the possibility to control the options via the settings page.

 ### I miss some features / I found a bug ###
 Send an email to Andi Dittrich (andi _D0T dittrich At a3non .dOT org) or or open a [New Issue on GitHub](https://github.com/AndiDittrich/WordPress.Tweakr/issues)